 Investment Arrangements.
 From time to time, the Company may participate in selected investment or strategic arrangements to expand its operations, customer base or geographic reach, including arrangements that combine the Company's skills and resources with those of others to allow for the performance of particular projects.
 The Company holds undivided interests, ranging from 85% to 90%, in multiple proportionately consolidated non-controlled contractual joint ventures that provide infrastructure construction services for electrical transmission projects.
-The Company also holds a 35% undivided interest in a proportionately consolidated non-controlled Canadian contractual joint venture that was underway when the Company acquired Pacer in 2014, whose sole activity involves the construction of a bridge, a business in which this company does not otherwise engage.
+The Company also holds a 35% undivided interest in a proportionately consolidated non-controlled Canadian contractual joint venture that was underway when the Company acquired Pacer in 2014, whose sole activity involves the construction of a bridge, a business in which the Company does not otherwise engage.
 This joint venture, which is managed by a third party, and for which the Company has minimal direct construction involvement, automatically terminates upon completion of the project.
 Income and/or losses incurred by these joint ventures are generally shared proportionally by the respective joint venture members, with the members of the joint ventures jointly and severally liable for all of the obligations of the joint venture.
 The respective joint venture agreements provide that each joint venture partner indemnify the other party for any liabilities incurred by such joint venture in excess of its ratable portion of such liabilities.
-Thus, it is possible that the Company could be required to pay or perform obligations in excess of its share if the other joint venture fail or refuse to pay or perform their respective locuments.
-Included in the Company's cash balances as of March 31, 2019 and December 31, 2018 are amounts held by entities that are proportionately consolidated totaling \$26.7 million and \$1.8 million, respectively.
-These amounts are available to support the operations of those entities, but are not available for the Company's other operation
+Thus, it is possible that the Company could be required to pay or perform obligations in excess of its share if the other joint venture partners fail or refuse to pay or perform their respective share of the obligations.
+As of June 30, 2019, the Company was not aware of circumstances that would reasonably lead to material future claims against it in connection with these arrangements.
+Included in the Company's cash balances as of June 30, 2019 and December 31, 2018 are amounts held by entities that are proportionately consolidated totaling \$29.6 million and \$11.8 million, respectively.
+These amounts are available to support the operations of those entities, but are not available for the Company's other operations.
+Advances on project work associated with the Company's proportionately consolidated contractual joint ventures are reflected within other current liabilities.
+There were no advances outstanding as of June 30, 2019, and as of December 31, 2018, advances outstanding totaled \$7.0 million.